daguilarm/belich-tables/docs/en/basics/filters.md

 # Filters

 The filters will allow us to show a more precise results, discarding those that do not fill with the established criteria.
 Each filter consists of two parts: the **Filter Component** and the **Blade view**.
+This structure and this operation is similar to the one used by [Laravel Nova](https://nova.laravel.com/docs/3.0/filters/defining-filters.html).

 Let's first look at the basics of the **Filter Component**.

 ## Component